XDgov/data-design-standards/_components/legends.md

 - Display numeric values in descending order (highest to lowest).

 guidance-never:
-- Display numeric values in ascending order (lowest to highest).
+- Never display numeric values in ascending order (lowest to highest).

 guidance-recommended:
 - Place legends below or parallel to a data visualization.